Skip to content

 • Acting for the proposed respondent majority shareholder in anticipated multi-million pound unfair prejudice proceedings in Gibraltar.

-• In The Matter of HQP Corporation Ltd (in Official Liquidation) (FSD 190 of 2021 (DDJ)) – Instructed for the Petitioners in a significant decision concerning whether the rule in Houldsworth v City of Glasgow Bank forms a part of Cayman Islands law, and on how shareholder claims rank in the liquidation of insolvency companies (with Robert Levy KC and supporting Campbells).
+• In The Matter of HQP Corporation Ltd (in Official Liquidation) (FSD 190 of 2021 (DDJ)); [2025] CICA (Civ) 19 – Assisted Campbells Cayman LLP, acting for the Petitioners, in a significant decision concerning whether the rule in Houldsworth v City of Glasgow Bank forms a part of Cayman Islands law, and on how shareholder claims rank in the liquidation of insolvency companies.

 • Acting (leading James Fennemore) for the liquidators of a Jersey company in relation to proceedings for damages against its directors for breach of fiduciary and non-fiduciary duties.

-• Advising a Cayman fiduciary services company on the replacement of a manager of a unit trust.
+• Advising an offshore fiduciary services company on the replacement of a manager of a unit trust.

 • Acting for an Isle of Man aircraft purchase and leasing company and its various subsidiaries in claims for breach of fiduciary and non-fiduciary duties, conspiracy, dishonest assistance, conversion and breach of contract against its commercial agent and maintenance company, its foreign subsidiary and its directors.